cultuurnet/apidocs/projects/authentication/docs/methods.md

 *   ❌ Not suitable for frontend applications
 *   ✅ Suitable for backend applications
-*   ⏱ Expires, but can be renewed automatically
+*   ⏱ Expires, but can be renewed automatically by requesting a new one
 *   🔐 Secure, used by APIs that work with private information and/or write access

 👉 [Learn more about client access tokens](./client-access-token.md)